-Term Definition s SRB Systemic risk buffer: a capital buffer under CRDIV deployed by EU member states to reduce build-up of macro-prudential risk. т Tier 1 capital A component of regulatory capital, comprising CET1 and AT1 capital.
+Term Definition RWA Risk-weighted asset: derived by assigning risk weights to an exposure value. s SRB Systemic risk buffer: a capital buffer under CRDIV deployed by EU member states to reduce build-up of macro-prudential risk. т Tier 1 capital A component of regulatory capital, comprising CET1 and AT1 capital.
 Tier 1 capital ratio The ratio of Tier 1 capital to total RWA.
 Tier 2 capital A lower quality of capital (with respect to 'loss absorbency') also known as 'gone concern' capital. v VaR Value-at-risk: loss estimate from adverse market movements over a specified time horizon and confidence level.